 Don’t take my work away.

 As technology promotes changes in society, artificial intelligence is creating new views upon definitions, such as creativity.
-Amongst all the created definitions, one arises and is getting very present in the daily life of creative professionals: Will AI replace me at work?
+Amongst all the created definitions, one arises: Will AI replace me at work?

 How we feel about this.